New York

 —

-Among the group had been Anne Hathaway, Condé Nast’s Anna Wintour, “Stranger Things” star Sadie Sink, and Sarah Catherine Hook, using excessive off her flip within the just lately concluded “The White Lotus,” season 3.
-(Hook was overheard saying that the very first thing her character, Piper Ratliff, wears within the show is, because it occurs, a Ralph Lauren costume.)
+Among the group have been Anne Hathaway, Condé Nast’s Anna Wintour, “Stranger Things” star Sadie Sink, and Sarah Catherine Hook, driving excessive off her flip within the not too long ago concluded “The White Lotus,” season 3.
+(Hook was overheard saying that the very first thing her character, Piper Ratliff, wears within the show is, because it occurs, a Ralph Lauren gown.)

-Actors Julia Louis-Dreyfus, Michelle Williams, Naomi Watts, Ariana Debose, and Eiza Gonzalez had been additionally in attendance.
+Actors Julia Louis-Dreyfus, Michelle Williams, Naomi Watts, Ariana Debose, and Eiza Gonzalez have been additionally in attendance.

 Lauren’s chosen venue — Jack Shainman Gallery — echoed golden age Gotham, with its marble columns, towering home windows, and coffered ceilings.
 Here, Lauren’s fall 2025 womenswear designs glimmered with the spirit of household heirlooms within the making: a set meant to final the ages and, importantly, to enchantment to all ages.